All Episodes

 Let us explain to the audience, for those who don't know, what the ionosphere is.

-Now, we're the big radio station, a lot of people listening at hundreds of miles of distance, they don't know that there is this This ionosphere, it goes all the way around the Earth at about what altitude, Doctor?
+Now, with a big radio station, a lot of people listening at hundreds of miles of distance, they don't know that there is this ionosphere that it goes all the way around the Earth at about what altitude, Doctor?

-It starts at about 30 miles and then goes up several hundred miles high, and it's an energized area.
+It starts at about 30 miles and then goes up several hundred miles high.

 The condition of the ionosphere has a direct effect also on the quality of that signal.

-So part of the whole idea of learning about the ionosphere is to learn how to better manipulate and control the processes of the ionosphere so you can have clear communication.
+So part of the whole idea of learning about the ionosphere is to learn how to better manipulate and control the processes of the ionosphere so you can have clearer communications.

-That's certainly part of this HAARP project as well.
+That's certainly part of this heart project as well.

 The thing about the ionosphere is it also is a protective layer.

-It keeps incoming radiations of various kinds from coming into our medium environment, like x-rays and cosmic rays and various particle streams.
+It keeps incoming radiations of various kinds from coming into our immediate environment like X-rays and cosmic rays and various particle streams.

-In fact, when you think about holes in the ionosphere versus, for instance, holes in the ozone layer, ozone filters out ultraviolet light.
+In fact, when you think about holes in the ionosphere versus, for instance, holes in the ozone layer, ozone Protects us or filters out ultraviolet light.

 If it comes through, we get sunburn and skin cancers.

-If they were allowed to pass freely into the planet, they would alter the genetic blueprint
+I mean, if they were allowed to pass freely into the planet, they would alter the genetic blueprint of the planet.

 They would have profound effects on every living organism in the world.

-The fact that we're playing with it is one of the things that concerns us.
+The fact that we're playing with it is one of the things that, needless to say, concerns us.

-Can radio operators like myself transmit signals that bounce off the ionosphere in short waves?
+HEM radio operators like myself transmit signals that bounce off the ionosphere in short waves.

-Now, we begin with an antenna on the ground that has the various sorts of antennas, there are many, that has a very broad, excuse me, narrow beam width.
+Now, we begin with an antenna on the ground that has the various sorts of antennas, there are many, that has a very broad, excuse me, narrow beam width, very narrow.

 When we start transmitting, if you can imagine, it's just a very narrow little pinpoint.